coffeeandcodee/Tech211/Week 6/README.md

 Mock – is set up to expect certain method calls with defined parameters.
 Fails if it receive unexpected method calls or parameters.

 Moq allows white box testing

+### Friday 28/04

+ASP :
+Active Server Pages.
+Unlike static HTML, web pages are actively created using data held by server.
+ASP.NET Core is what is in use now, v6.0 or v7.0.

+Alternatives to ASP.NET include Node.js (JS), Java EE, and Django (python).

+Model independent of view and controller.
+View and controller can be replaced and model can stay the same.

+Dependency Injection: The object depended on is injected into constructor as a paramter, rather than constructed.

+### Tuesday 02/05